Published: May 04, 2008 08:28 AM

-- The Orange County Animal Shelter, 1081 Martin Luther King Jr. Blvd., needs volunteers during the summer.
-Walk dogs, socialize cats, clean, attend special events and provide education outreach.
+- The Orange County Animal Shelter, 1081 Martin Luther King Jr. Blvd., needs volunteers for the summer to walk dogs, socialize cats, clean cages, attend special events and more.
 Call Sarah at 967-7383.

-- Independent Animal Rescue will hold dog adopt-a-thons June 8 and 22, 2-4 p.m., at Patterson Place's PetSmart.
-Adoptable IAR cats can be seen every day when PetSmart is open and at adopt-a-thons today and June 8, 14, 28 and 29, 1-5 p.m. www.animalrescue.net, firstname.lastname@example.org.
+- Independent Animal Rescue will hold dog adopt-a-thons today and May 25, 2-4 p.m., at Patterson Place's PetSmart.
+Adoptable IAR cats can be seen every day when the PetSmart is open and at adopt-a-thons today and May 18, 24, and 25, 1-5 p.m.

 - Piedmont Wildlife Center needs paper towels, linens and towels, pet food, pet beds and office supplies.
 A complete wish list is at www.piedmontwildlifecenter.org/wishlist.